-- In a PM motor, the material is unlikely to be driven to saturation except at the pole tips.
-As a result, most of the material will be using "minor" loop properties. - This is a series of super-imposed minor hysteresis curves.
+- This is a series of super-imposed minor hysteresis curves.
 It can be clearly seen that the induction response differs greatly depending upon the level of applied field (H). - The energy loss will be proportional to the area within the specific minor loop within the lamination material. - Since not all the material will see the same externally applied field, there will be unequal energy loss from place to place within the lamination structure. - The more square-loop the material, the greater the sensitivity to small changes in applied field.